-Capitals hit a low point, drop second straight out of break to lowly Flyers
+Capitals hit a low point, drop second straight out of break to woeful Flyers

 Schultz out, Kempny in

-Defenseman Justin Schultz did not play after the team said he took a maintenance day on Friday.
-Schultz was on the ice for warm-ups on Saturday, but did not take any line rushes.
+Defenseman Justin Schultz did not play after the team said he took a maintenance day Friday.
+Schultz was on the ice for warmups Saturday but did not take any line rushes.
 Michal Kempny took Schultz’s place in the lineup.

 Schultz played Thursday night in New York after he was injured Feb.
-15 against Nashville.
-Schultz had replaced Carlson on the Capitals’ top power play unit in New York after Washington’s special teams woes continued.
-With Schultz out on Saturday, Carlson was back in his normal spot on the first power-play unit.
+15 against the Nashville Predators.
+Schultz had replaced Carlson on the Capitals’ top power-play unit in New York after Washington’s special teams woes continued.
+With Schultz out Saturday, Carlson was back in his normal spot on the first power-play unit.

 No forward corps changes

-Despite Washington’s offensive struggles on Thursday against the Rangers, Laviolette opted to keep the same forward lines intact for Saturday’s matchup against the Flyers.
-Washington felt like it had ample shots on goal, but just couldn’t capitalize.
+Despite the Capitals’ offensive struggles Thursday against the Rangers, Laviolette opted to keep the forward lines intact for Saturday’s matchup.
+Washington felt like it had ample shots on goal but just couldn’t capitalize.

 The Capitals only avoided a shutout against the Rangers because of Alex Ovechkin’s late goal.

-Saturday, Daniel Sprong remained a healthy scratch for the second-straight game.
+Saturday, Daniel Sprong was a healthy scratch for the second-straight game.
 Rookies Joe Snively and Connor McMichael remained in.

 Snively has been averaging just under 12 minutes in his 11 appearances this season.
-He had a nice chance all alone in front of the net midway through the second period but Hart made the save.
+He had a nice chance all alone in front of the net midway through the second period, but Flyers goalie Carter Hart made the save.

 McMichael has mainly skated on the third line with Lars Eller.
 His last goal was Feb.
-10 against Montreal.
+10 against the Montreal Canadiens.

-Wilson fighting
+Wilson throws hands

 Tom Wilson fought for the fourth time this season.
-After a fairly quiet few months of the season, Wilson has fought twice in the last two weeks.
-Saturday, Wilson did not instigate the fight with Zack MacEwen in the first period.
+After a fairly quiet few months, he has fought twice in the past two weeks.
+Wilson did not instigate the fight with Zack MacEwen in the first period Saturday.

-MacEwen didn’t like Wilson’s hit on him near the Capitals’ bench and proceeded to drop the gloves and go after an unassuming Wilson.
+MacEwen didn’t like Wilson’s hit on him near the Capitals’ bench and proceeded to drop the gloves and go after Wilson.
 Wilson, who looked like he wanted no part of the fight, quickly had to drop the gloves as well.
 Both players got fighting majors, but MacEwen was dinged for the extra minor penalty for roughing — not instigating.

 👊 Zack MacEwen vs. Tom Wilson pic.twitter.com/hqsQoHWphm— Ryan Gilbert (@RGilbertSOP) February 26, 2022